 Then you will screw your 4″ long 2″ x 3″‘s into your 32″ long 2″ x 3″.
 One at each end and one in the middle-ish (no need to measure).
 You will basically be creating a tall and skinny E. Be sure to line the ends up well, it is helpful to have a second set of hands if possible, but a 90-degree clamp would work as well.

 After your “E”‘s are assembled, you will use your drill and your 3” screws to attach the shelves into your wall.
 When we were able to drill into a stud we did, when we couldn’t we added an extra screw for stability.
+I also love using wall anchors for projects like these when I can’t find a stud.
+They help add a lot of stability to the shelves.
 We used 2-4 screws on each shelf to secure this into place.

 This doesn’t look very pretty right now, but this is the guts of your floating shelf.
 This is what enables you to have a floating shelf with no visual supports.